-Last Purchase: Cowboy hat
+Last Purchase: sunglasses

-Best Place to Pop a Cork: With family at Christmas
+Best Place to Pop a Cork: camping

-Soundtrack: Lock stock and two smoking barrels (Josh beat me to pulp fiction, it's kind of a toss up between the two)
+Soundtrack: Lock, Stock and Two Smoking Barrels (Josh beat me to Pulp Fiction, it's kind of a toss-up between the two)

 Indulgence: Eggs Benedict.
 If it's on the menu I'm getting it.